At a Glance

 About Ford International Capital LLC

 Ford Motor is striving to build smart vehicles for a smart world.
-One of the "Big Three" automakers in the US (with GM and Fiat Chrysler), the company manufactures cars, trucks, and SUVs under the Ford and Lincoln brands – the F-150, the Lincoln Navigator, and the Mustang among its most popular models –- and finances sales through Ford Motor Credit.
+One of the "Big Three" automakers in the US (with GM and Fiat Chrysler), the company manufactures cars, trucks, and SUVs under the Ford and Lincoln brands –- and finances sales through Ford Motor Credit.
 Ford, which does business worldwide, is making significant investments in a strategic shift to move it from solely an automaker to a leader in vehicle technology and mobility services.
-In 2018, Ford said it would phase out nearly all of its car offerings, except for the Mustang, to focus on more profitable trucks and SUVs.
+Nearly 65% of total sales comes from US.

 Ford's Automotive segment represents more than 90% of revenue and includes the sale of Ford and Lincoln brand vehicles.
-The Financial Services segment contributes more than 5% of revenue and includes vehicle-related financing and leasing through Ford Motor Credit Company.
-Outside the US, Europe is Ford Credit's largest operation with nearly 60% of that region's receivables in the UK and Germany.
+The Ford Credit segment contributes less than 10% of revenue and includes vehicle-related financing and leasing through Ford Motor Credit Company.
+Outside the US, Europe is Ford Credit's largest operation are the UK and Germany.

-The US accounts for more than 60% of Ford's revenue.
+The US accounts for nearly 65% of Ford's revenue.
 Other major markets include the UK, Canada, and Germany, each accounting for about 5% of sales.